pozzo-research-group/OT2-Course-MSE/Stock_Solution_Protocol/Gold Nanorod Synthesis.md

 1. Synthesize the seed solution (35 minutes)
    1. Mix 5 mL of the 200 mM CTAB stock solution with 5 mL of the 0.5 mM Gold Chloride hydrate stock solution.
 Heat the mixture to 30 degrees Celsius and stir at 800 rpm.
 The mixture should be yellow.
-   1. 5 minutes later, add 0.6 mL of the freshly made, ice-cold 10 mM Sodium Borohydride to the mixture.
+   2. 5 minutes later, add 0.6 mL of the freshly made, ice-cold 10 mM Sodium Borohydride to the mixture.
 It should immediately turn brown in color.
-   1. Wait another 5 minutes and then turn off the stirring but keep the heating.
+   3. Wait another 5 minutes and then turn off the stirring but keep the heating.
 Wait and additional 30 minutes for the seeds to grow.
 The final solution should be a brownish color.
-   1. In another 20 mL flask, add 1.59 mL of the seed solution that was just made, and 18.41 mL of water to make the seed stock solution.
+   4. In another 20 mL flask, add 1.59 mL of the seed solution that was just made, and 18.41 mL of water to make the seed stock solution.
 This diluted seed stock solution will be used to synthesize the nanorods.

-1. Nanorod synthesis (For sample of 1300 uL):
-   1. Pipette 326 uL of DI water into the destination labware.
-   1. Pipette 416 uL of the CTAB stock solution into the destination labware.
-   1. Pipette 256 uL of the Gold Chloride hydrate stock solution into the destination labware.
-The mixture should be yellow.
-   1. Pipette 110 uL of the Silver Nitrate stock solution into the destination labware.
-   1. Pipette 90 uL of the Ascorbic Acid stock solution into the destination labware.
-Stir the mixture by repeatedly aspirating and dispensing the mixture.
-The mixture should turn transparent.
-   1. Pipette 102 uL of the diluted seed stock solution into the destination labware.
-Keep solution heated at 30 degrees Celsius and wait 1 hour for the gold rods to grow.
-Gold nanorods are usually purple or blue.
-1. ` `Explore the experimental design space and create different nanostructures.
-   1. Vary the volumes of the stock solution concentrations that are added to the mixture.
+To synthesize gold nanoparticles, the following stock solutions will be used.
 ` `Table II.
 Suggested Design Space to explore

 |Reagent|Volume Range (uL)|